 However, these methods also work under 32-bit Windows.
 The only reason to use any of these methods under 32-bit Windows is that some of them support WordPerfect's graphics mode (print preview and image editing in WPDOS 5.1 and 6.x, and graphic-mode or page-mode editing in WPDOS 6.x) and some of them support full-screen text mode and WordPerfect's 512-character mode (required for use with Arabic or Hebrew WPDOS 5.1).
 See the description of these methods for details.
-I firmly believe that you should run 32-bit Windows XP instead of any 64-bit version of Windows.
+If you use WPDOS, I firmly believe that you should, if possible, run 32-bit Windows instead of any 64-bit version of Windows.

 You must understand the following concepts before you begin:

 64-bit versions of Windows will not run any software written for MS-DOS or ancient versions of Windows such as Windows 3.1; such programs are called "16-bit" programs, and 64-bit Windows does not include the complex software that would be needed to translate 16-bit program code into its own 64-bit operations.
-(64-bit versions of Windows will, however, run programs written for 32-bit versions of Windows such as Windows 95 or any later version.)
-32-bit versions of Windows include the software needed to run 16-bit programs, but 64-bit versions do not.
+(64-bit versions of Windows will, however, run programs written for 32-bit versions of Windows, such as any software specifically written for Windows 95 or any later Windows version.)
+32-bit versions of Windows include the software needed to run 16-bit programs; 64-bit versions do not.